roalmeida/valormaior/README.md

 ## About

-This is a front-end private project created for the company ValorMaior Project created using NextJs to take the advantage of Search Engine Optimization, Server Side Rendering and Static Site GenerationG
+This is a private project created for the company ValorMaior Project created using NodeJs on back-end and NextJs on front-end to take the advantage of Search Engine Optimization, Server Side Rendering and Static Site Generations

 ## Status

-It still under development, but you can check the preview at [Valor Marior](https://valormaior.com/)
+This project is online.
+You can check at [Valor Marior](https://valormaior.com/)